galatgithub/Wiki-wiibee/README.md

 ## Schematic diagram

 It is composed of several connected scales placed under each hives and a Raspberry Pi that gathers all the measurements and send them to a external storage cloud.
+The system is then somewhat scalable depending on the bluetooth connection limits of the Raspberry.
+The elements (scales and microcontroller unit) are not wired together and are self-sufficient in energy (solar powered and/or battery).

 <img src="image5008-9-3-0.png" alt="G Almuneau" width="600" />